AntoineCathalau/77-Million-Stories/README.md

 Specific storylinks collections could be done also in collaboration with other projects.

-Many developments are possible on this foundation, which can turn 77 Million Stories into a narration hub for the shape ecosystem.
+Many developments are possible on this foundation, which can turn 77 Million Stories into a narration hub for the Shape L2 ecosystem.

 Contract address : 0xe8Eb5Ff2Cba2E0b9ceb10523520303f35638c1A9